stackrox/stackrox/scanner/decisions/0006-redhat-cvss-scores.md

 differences between upstream Clair/ClairCore and Scanner v4 are minimal, so should this happen, corrective action will need to be taken.

-The main annoyance is the requirement to maintain a fork of the upstream ClairCore repository.
-We do not expect much, if any, changes to the current Red Hat vulnerability updaters until CSAF/VEX support is implemented, but until this, we will need to ensure our fork of ClairCore is synced with upstream ClairCore, especially upon cutting a release of Scanner v4.
+The main annoyance is the requirement to maintain a fork of the upstream ClairCore repository (even though it's a subset).
+Any changes/fixes to ClairCore's current pre-VEX version will need to be ported to our repository.